vlin00f/frtib.gov/_pages/reading-room/SurveysEmp/index.md

 ## Employee Surveys

-The Federal Employee Viewpoint Survey (FEVS) was administered from November 8, 2021 to December 10, 2021.
-This period was both shorter and later in the calendar year than prior surveys.
-During this open period, 175 FRTIB employees responded to the survey for an overall FRTIB response rate of 66%.
+The Federal Employee Viewpoint Survey (FEVS) was administered from July 7, 2022, to July 22, 2022.
+During this period, 161 FRTIB employees responded to the survey for an overall FRTIB response rate of 64.4%.
 All FRTIB FEVS-eligible employees were encouraged to share their voice and participate in the annual survey.
-Below is a summary of our agency's strengths, challenges, and areas of progress.
+Below is a summary of our agency’s strengths, challenges, and areas of progress.

 ### Strengths

 FRTIB showed clear strengths in the areas of work-life balance, supervisor and employee engagement, and the needs of our customers.
 These items were the highest overall positive responses:

--	96% of employees said their supervisor supports their need to balance work and other life issues (Q25).
+-	93% of employees said supervisors supported their needs to balance work and other life issues (Q47).
--	94% of employees felt their supervisor treats them with respect (Q29).
+-	94% of employees said their supervisor treats them with respect (Q49).
+-	93% of employees felt their supervisor holds them accountable for achieving results (Q51).
--	93% of employees said supervisors listens to what they have to say (Q28).
+-	92% of employees felt their supervisors listens to what they have to say (Q48).
--	93% of employees felt employees in their work unit contribute positively to the agency's performance (Q15).
--	92% of employees felt employees in their work unit meet the needs of FRTIB customers (Q14).
+-	92% of employees felt employees met the needs of their customers (Q19).

-40 items overall identified as strengths (65% positive or higher).
+71 items overall were identified as strengths (65% positive or higher).
+This is 31 more strengths than the previous year.

 ### Challenges

-While no items were identified as challenges (35% negative or higher responses), the greatest increases in negative responses revealed that some FRTIB employees were less satisfied with how well of a job their senior leaders were doing in FY2021.
+While no items were technically identified as challenges (35% negative or higher responses), the greatest negative responses were in areas involving senior leaders and the impact of these survey results.

+-	33% of employees felt their senior leaders did not generate high levels of motivation and commitment in the workplace (Q55).
+-	31% of employees felt management did not involve them in decisions that affect their work (Q64).
+This was an 8-point increase in negative responses from the previous year.
--	29% of employees did not believe that FRTIB senior leaders demonstrated support for Work-Life Programs (Q38).
-This was a 20-point increase in negative responses from the previous year.
+-	26% of employees did not have a high level of respect for their organization’s senior leaders (Q60).
+This was a 1-point increase in negative responses from the previous year.
--	31% of employees did not believe that FRTIB senior leaders maintain high standards of honesty and integrity (Q33).
-This was a 12-point increase in negative responses from the previous year.
+-	24% of employees felt their organization’s senior leaders did not maintain high standards of honesty and integrity (Q56).
+This was a 7-point decrease in negative responses from the previous year.
--	25% of employees did not have a high level of respect for FRTIB's senior leaders (Q37).
-This was a 9-point increase in negative responses from the previous year.
+-	31% of employees believed the results of this survey will not be used to make our agency a better place to work (Q44).
+This was a 11-point increase in negative responses from the previous year.

-In addition, some employees were less satisfied overall with FRTIB (23% negative response) and with the agency's efforts to protect them from health and safety hazards on the job (22% negative response).

 ### Areas of Progress

-There were several areas where FRTIB's results improved from the previous year.
-FRTIB employees felt their supervisors were doing a good job, had a high level of trust and confidence in their supervisors, and were given an opportunity to improve their skills in the organization.
-These were the greatest increases in positive responses:
+There were several areas where FRTIB’s results improved from the previous year.
+The greatest increases in positive responses were in areas involving support for work-life programs, senior leaders, and overall job satisfaction:

--	90% of employees overall felt their immediate supervisor is doing a good job (Q31).
+-	66% of employees felt senior leaders demonstrate support for Work-Life Programs (Q61).
 This was a 12-point increase from the previous year.
--	88% of employees have trust and confidence in their supervisor (Q30).
-This was a 9-point increase from the previous year.
+-	52% of employees felt senior leaders generated a high level of motivation and commitment in the workplace (Q55).
+This was a 5-point increase from the previous year.
--	82% of employees said they are given an opportunity to improve their skills in the organization (Q1).
-This was a 6-point increase from the previous year.
+-	74% of employees overall were satisfied with their job (Q68).
+This was a 4-point increase from the previous year.
--	76% of employees felt that their workload is reasonable (Q5).
-This was a 7-point increase from the previous year.
+-	58% of employees felt senior leaders maintained high standard of honesty and integrity (Q56).
+This was a 4-point increase from the previous year.
--	68% of employees felt in their work unit, differences in performance are recognized in a meaningful way (Q12).
-This 11-point increase from the previous year.
+-	67% of employees overall were satisfied with the organization (Q70).
+This was a 3-point increase from the previous year.

-The results received from the Federal Employee Viewpoint Surveys remain an important component of the Agency's ongoing commitment to ensuring FRTIB is a great place to work and where great work gets done.
-The Agency will continue to analyze these results to build off of our strengths and improve our challenge areas.
+The results received from the Federal Employee Viewpoint Surveys remain an important component of the Agency’s ongoing commitment to ensuring FRTIB is a great place to work and where great work gets done.
+The Agency will continue to analyze these results to build off our strengths and improve in our challenge areas.

 __Most Recent:__ {% include file-list coll="pdf" folder="/reading-room/SurveysEmp" reverse=true format='title' dobutton=true count=1 -%}